 The El Plan provides that if, prior to the expiry of any Options, a Participant ceases to be a director, officer, employee or independent contractor of the Company and/or any affiliate by reason of the death or long term disability of the Participant, then: (a) all outstanding unvested Options of the Participant will terminate except that any Options which would have vested within the one year period following the date of termination if the termination had not occurred, will immediately vest on termination; and (b) the outstanding and vested Options may be exercised at any time up to and including (but not after) the earlier of the date which is one year following the date of death or long term disability and the expiry date(s) of such Options.
-In the event that a Participant ceases to be a director, officer, employee or independent contractor of the Company and/or any affiliate for any other reason, then: (a) all outstanding unvested Options of the Participant shall, unless otherwise provided, immediately and automatically terminate; and (b) the outstanding vested Options may be exercised at any time up to and including (setted Options may be exercised at any time up to and including vested Options of the Participant shall, unless otherwise provided, immediately and automatically terminate; and (b) the outstanding vested Options may be exercised at any time up to and including (but not after) the earlier of the date of such termination, resignation or cessation of employment and the expiry date(s) of the vested Options.
+In the event that a Participant ceases to be a director, officer, employee or independent contractor of the Company and/or any affiliate for any other reason, then: (a) all outstanding unvested Options of the Participant shall, unless otherwise provided, immediately and automatically terminate; and (b) the outstanding vested Options may be exercised at any time up to and including (set of the Participant shall, unless otherwise provided, immediately and automatically terminate; and (b) the outstanding vested Options may be exercised at any time up to and including (but not after) the earlier of the date of such termination, resignation or cessation of employment and the expiry date(s) of the vested Options.